sourcegraph/handbook/content/strategy-goals/strategy/working-with-use-cases.md

 - Feature : a capability within a product
 - Solution : any collection of products and features that solve a problem or use case

 If a customer cares about Code Health, they may use Code Monitoring differently than one that cares about monitoring for Security Vulnerabilities.
 Our focus is to enrich our offering in each one of these products to support solving for each use case.
-This will make it easiery for our users to recognize where Sourcegraph could provide value in their workflows.
+This will make it easier for our users to recognize where Sourcegraph could provide value in their workflows.

 ## How do we apply them when we build products and features?